A Lummi Nation doctor is self-quarantined. But the tribe has been preparing for weeks for a coronavirus outbreak.

 Lummi started gathering medical supplies, including test kits from a range of sources — including a vendor now sold out — and personal protective equipment in February, and reached out to the UW to arrange test processing.
 The tribe had 300 tests on hand as other clinics around the region were scrambling.

 The Lummi Nation also has taken steps to bring medical care and support to their community, right to their homes.
-The tribe purchased iPads and Wi-Fi hotspots, dropped off at patients’ doorsteps for in-home, door-to-door telemedicine.
-The tribe also has drive-through testing for anyone who meets the criteria for it.
-The tribe even set up a medical tent set up outside, for people who need hands-on examination.
+The tribe purchased iPads and Wi-Fi hot spots, dropped off at patients’ doorsteps for in-home, door-to-door telemedicine.
+The tribe also has drive-thru testing for anyone who meets the criteria for it.
+The tribe even set up a medical tent outside, for people who need hands-on examination.

 All dental appointments have been canceled, and the dental staff, other than a skeleton crew for emergencies, has been repurposed to help with the virus response, including testing.